-Let me give some background as to what happened at this time.
-One weekend when I was back in Savannah after re-connecting with Russ, we had a day on the golf course I won’t forget.
-Three of us who’d been friends since high school golfed that day.
-Russ was a Christian, the other guy and I was not.
-We two non-Christians were giving Russ a hard time about Christianity.
+Then, as I was driving around listening to talk radio as I enjoyed I came upon a Christian talk station.
+I started listening to preaching on the radio and got curious.
+A some point around this time I talked to or started talking to again my good friend Russ who was still living in Savannah.
+During that time, it had not been too long since Russ had come to faith in Christ.
+Russ and I went to middle school, high school and college together.
+After college we golfed together and one day on the golf course I can’t forget.
+Russ was a Christian and I was not.
+Three of us who’d been friends from high school golfed that day.
+The other guy and I started giving Russ a hard time about Christianity.
 Russ didn’t have the answers we wanted, but he was calm and listened to our objections.
-I cannot forget the simple answers Russ gave which were basically, “I can’t answer all of your questions right now.
+I can’t forget the simple answers Russ gave which were basically, “I can’t answer all of your questions right now.
 I just know what I believe and what the Bible says about Jesus.”
-I have always appreciated his perseverance on that day as we poked fun at him for his beliefs.
+I have always appreciated his perseverance on that day as we poked fun and such.

 Thank you Lord.

 1 Corinthians 15:1 Now I make known to you, brethren, the gospel which I preached to you, which also you received, in which also you stand, 2 by which also you are saved, if you hold fast the word which I preached to you, unless you believed in vain.
-3 For I delivered to you as of first importance what I also received, that Christ died for our sins according to the Scriptures, and that He was buried, and 4 that He was raised on the third day according to the Scriptures
+3 For I delivered to you as of first importance what I also received, that Christ died for our sins according to the Scriptures, and that He was buried, and 4 that He was raised on the third day according to the Scriptures.